britecharts/britecharts/packages/docs/docs/Britecharts.md

 -   🌈 **Great design** - Clean and vivid looks to amaze your users.
 -   ⚙️ **Simple** - The codebase is a regular D3.js code you can fork and modify.

-Britecharts [components][kitchen-sink] have been written in ES2016 with a Test Driven methodology, so they are **fully tested**, and we are committed to keeping them that way.
+Britecharts [components][storybook] have been written in ES2016 with a Test Driven methodology, so they are **fully tested**, and we are committed to keeping them that way.

 ## Usage